szwacz/scattered-store/README.md

 ## Pros
 Every entry is stored in separate file what means:
 * Implementation is very, very simple.
 All heavy lifting is done by file system.
-* Dataset can safely grow to ridiculous sizes.
+* Dataset can safely grow to ridiculous size.

 ## Cons
 Every entry is stored in separate file what means:
 * If the entry is 10 bytes of data, it still occupies whole block on disk.
-* Every operation is a separate I/O. Not much room for performance improvements with batch tasks.
+* Every operation is a separate I/O. Not much room for performance improvements with bulk tasks.

 # Installation